Marketing is getting tougher.

-Look up the best-selling books about your area of expertise, and read the reviews.
-The trick is to focus on the 3-star reviews; anything higher won’t yield much by way of solvable problems, anything lower is likely to be just a pesky hater or troll.
+Look up the best-selling books on your area of expertise, and read the reviews.
+The trick is to focus on the 3-star reviews.
+Anything higher won’t yield any solvable problems.
+Anything lower is likely to just be a pesky hater.

 As you read the reviews, note what it is that kept the customer from giving that extra star or two.
 What was the book missing?
 What aspect of their problem didn’t it solve?
 How could it have really met their needs?

 However the books fall short, this will give you the information you need.
 Eventually, you’ll see patterns— repeated mentions of info or advice people want but aren’t getting.
 That’s the gap your webinar aims to fill.